 First, unless you are buying directly from the mint or a regulated dealer, you should verify that the gold bar is made of pure gold based on industry standards.
 Moreover, there are storage costs that can add up to your expenses and possibly eat up a portion of your gains if the price of gold goes up.

-If you plan on buying physical gold, make sure you buy it from a reputable dealer and you’re able to verify the bars’ purity, form, size, and weight before purchasing them.
+If you plan on buying physical gold, make sure you buy it from a reputable dealer, and you’re able to verify the bars’ purity, form, size, and weight before purchasing them.
 Another great practice is to use a Gold IRA to invest in physical gold.

 Gold Coins & Jewelry